 4. Label Everything In Your Warehouse

-Now that your kitchen pantry is neatly populated with jars and bottles, you want to make sure that your ingredients are clearly labelled.
+Now that your kitchen pantry is neatly populated with jars and bottles, you want to make sure that your ingredients are clearly labeled.
 After a while, all your ground spices start to look alike.
 And baking soda, salt and sugar could easily be mistaken for each other in a pinch.
-So you get to work with a labelling machine.
+So you get to work with a labeling machine.

 5. Accelerate The Picking Process